UnexomWid/Exomit/README.md

 # Exomit
 Exomit consists of an instruction pointer (called _index_), a moveable data pointer (called _pointer_) and multiple instructions.

-The pointer contains references to bytes (called _values_) and is implemented with `std::vector`.
+The pointer contains references to bytes (called _values_).
 Each value represents the ASCII code of a character.

 Each instruction has an _identifier_ (represented by a character) and a _body_ (represented by a function).